genevate/style_guides/business/interview.md

   have/exhibit.
 - Never ask questions that haven't been asked before or you don't have the answers to.
 - Focus on specifics:
-  0. Probe for a start: "Give me an example of something you worked on?"
+  - Probe for a start: "Give me an example of something you worked on?"
-  0. Dig for details: Ask who, what, where, when, why.
+  - Dig for details: Ask who, what, where, when, why.
-  0. Differentiate: we vs. I, owner vs. leader, etc.
+  - Differentiate: we vs. I, owner vs. leader, etc.
 - Ask STAR (Situation, Task, Actions, and Results) questions:
-  0. What was the context of the problem you were trying to solve?
+  - What was the context of the problem you were trying to solve?
-  0. What tasks were you given?
+  - What tasks were you given?
-  0. What actions did you take?
+  - What actions did you take?
-  0. What results did you measure?
+  - What results did you measure?
-- Collaborate on a whiteboard solution to a problem.
-- Provide a laptop and ask the interviewee to design, build, and deliver a simple application.
-  Examples:
-  - A command line interface.
-  - A login/registration application.
-  - A task manager application.
 - Ask the inteviewee to imagine what fellow co-workers would say their strengths and weaknesses are.

 ## Resources